Mountain Time USA

 © Copyright 2018

 WHAT IS TINNITUS?

 Tinnitus is an abnormal perception of a sound perceived by a patient that is unrelated to an external source of stimulation.
 Tinnitus is a very common disorder.
-It may be intermittent, constant or fluctuant, mild or severe, and may vary from a low roaring sensation to high pitched ringing, buzzing or hissing types of sound.
+It may be intermittent, constant or fluctuant, mild or severe, and may vary from a low roaring sensation to high pitched ringing, buzzing, or hissing type of sound.

 Tinnitus is usually only mildly distracting.
 Most patients eventually learn to live with their constant sound(s).
-For others, the presence of tinnitus is frustrating and in some cases debilitating.
+For others, the presence of tinnitus is frustrating and, in some cases, it can be debilitating.
 50 million Americans experience tinnitus to some degree.
 Of these, about 12 million have tinnitus which is severe enough to seek medical attention.
-Of those, about two million patients are so seriously debilitated by their tinnitus, they cannot function on a "normal," day-to-day basis.
+Of those, about two million patients are so seriously debilitated by their tinnitus that they cannot function on a normal day-to-day basis.

 To obtain more information about tinnitus, contact the American Tinnitus Association in Portland, Oregon.

 Can Tinnitus be Helped?
 Tinnitus usually cannot be overcome with drugs or therapy; however, some forms of tinnitus can be partially "masked" using sound generators put into hearing aids (so called hearing aids with tinnitus maskers).
-To find out, have your audiologist do a tinnitus test.
+To learn more, have your audiologist do a tinnitus test.
 Determine the approximate frequency or frequencies your tinnitus is located.
-If identiable, he/she can simulate sound that a tinnitus masker makes to give you a PROGNOSIS on the liklihood your tinnitus could be minimized while wearing the device.
+If identiable, he can simulate sound that a tinnitus masker makes to give you a PROGNOSIS on the liklihood your tinnitus could be minimized while wearing the device.